 13 Marketing Services The purpose of this topic is fourfold.
 First, the student will be introduced to the specific characteristics of the services and their strategic implications.
 Second, the main concepts related to the provision of quality services will be discussed.
 Third, it will describe the obstacles that have hampered in the past and still continue to hinder the development of service marketing.
 Finally, current innovation trends and strategies in service marketing will be explored.
 With this approach, the material handled so far can be integrated to give a better understanding of service marketing.
-(Pp. 172-187) 14 Global Marketing This topic will examine marketing management in a global context.
+(Pp. 172-187) 14 organizing glo global market discussed.
+As knowledge of Global Marketing This topic will examine marketing management in a global context.
 Methods of organizing global versus domestic markets, global market research tasks, methods of entering global market strategies, and possible marketing strategies for a multinational firm will be discussed.
 As you explore each of these areas, the student will find a common thread - knowledge of the local cultural environment - that seems to be a key prerequisite for success in each area.
 (Pp. 188-203) 15 Presentation of the project 16 Final Exam Prerequisites The student must attend the course at a minimum rate of 75%.
-Literature • Peter, J. P, Donnelly, J. H. "Preface to Marketing Management", (13th ed).
-McGraw Hill.
-ISBN-13 97800735299 • David A. Aaker, Damien McLoughlin, "Strategic Market Management: Edition", Wiley, 2010 • Philip T. Kotler, Kevin Lane Keller - Marketing Management (Pearson) Course Outc ome 1 the course, students will gain a clear understanding of the terminology, techniques, tegies used in effective marketing management and marketing strategy 2 Students will benefit from a comprehensive framework for analyzing, preparing, and presenting case studies.
-3 Students will develop practical marketing planning skills combined with structuring and presentation.
-4 Students will be able to identify the elements needed to ensure competitive advantages in both the local and global market.
-5 Students will develop, sharpen and test their analytical skills in assessing situations, sorting and organizing key information, asking the right questions, identifying opportunities and problems, identifying and evaluating alternative courses of action, interpreting data, evaluating the results of past strategies, developing and defending new strategies, interacting with other managers, making decisions in conditions of uncertainty, critically evaluating the work of others, responding to criticism.
+Literature Philip Kotler, Kevin Keller, Alexander Chernev, "Marketing Management, Global Edition", (16th ed), Pearson Education Limited 2022 Philip Kotler, Hermawan Kartajaya, Iwan Setiawan, "Marketing 4.0 - Moving fron Traditional to Digital", John Wiley &amp; Sons, Inc. References Philip.
+Kotler, Kevin Lane Keller - Marketing Management 15th Edition, Pearson Bardhyl Çeku, Arjan Abazi, Drejtim Marketingu, Fakulteti i Ekonomisë Orville C. Walker, Jr., John W. Mullins, Marketing Strategy - A Decision-Focused Approach, McGraw-Hill Education Course Outc ome 1 At the end of the course, students will have a clear understanding of the terminology, techniques, tools and strategies used in effective marketing management and marketing strategy development.
+2 Students will of studies.
+Students will gain a comprehensive framework for analyzing, preparing and presenting case studies.
+3 Students will of presentation Students will develop practical marketing planning skills interwoven with structuring and presentation 4 Students will be able to identify the elements necessary to ensure competitive advantages in both the local and global markets.
+5 Students will develop, sharpen and test their analytical skills in assessing situations, sorting and organizing key information, asking the right questions, identifying opportunities and problems, identifying and evaluating alternative courses of action, interpreting data, evaluating the results of past strategies, developing and defending new strategies, interacting with other managers, making decisions under conditions of uncertainty, critically evaluating the work of others, responding to criticism.

+Course Evaluation

-Quantity Percentage
+In-term Studies Quantity Percentage

-1 30
+Midterms 1 30

+Quizzes 0 0

-1 10
+Projects 1 10

-1 20
+Term Projects 1 20

-0 0

-0 0
+Laboratory 0 0

-1 5
+Class Participation 1 10

 Total in-term evaluation percent

 Final exam percent

 Total

 ECTS Workload (Based on Student Workload)

 Activities Quantity Duration (hours) Total (hours)

 Course duration (Including the exam week: 16x Total hours of the course) 16 4 64

-Study hours outside the classroom (Preparation, Practice, etc.) 14 3 42
+Study hours outside the classroom (Preparation, Practice, etc.) 14 2 28

-Duties 1 5 5
+Duties 2 3 6

-Midterms 1 7 7
+Midterms 1 8 8

-Final Exam 1 8 8
+Final Exam 1 10 10

-Other 0 0 0
+Other 1 9 9

 Total Work Load

 Total Work Load / 25 (hours)

 ECTS